meshery/meshery/docs/pages/guides/tutorials/deploying-php-app-with-redis.md

    - Select `Kubernetes Manifest` from the "Design Type" dropdown menu.

-   - Choose `URL Import` for the upload method, and select the file you just downloaded.
+   - Choose `URL Import` for the upload method, and input the URL.

    - Then, click on `Import`

         ![Import redis-leader-deployment](./screenshots/redis-leader-deployment.png)

-#### 2. **Deploying a Microservices Application:**
+3.

-   - Deploy a sample microservices application with multiple components using Kubernetes Deployments.
+4. Now, follow the same steps to import the rest of the files.

 \```bash
 # Deploying a sample microservices application